Tulsa Estate & Trust Administration Lawyers

 Our attorneys advise and represent families and individuals who have been entrusted with the duty of probating an estate or dealing with a loved one's assets, debts, and beneficiaries.
 Our high level of legal knowledge and experience, along with our legal support team are the keys to helping thousands of clients with all types of administrative inheritance matters, including:

-- Uncontested and contested probate and family conflicts related to estates
+- Uncontested and family conflicts related to estates

 - Litigation and settlement of disputes